ownlifeful/Graph-Undirected-Hamiltonicity/README.md

 # ACKNOWLEDGEMENTS

 Thanks to Larry Wall, for creating Perl; to Jarkko Hietaniemi, for creating the `Graph` module; and to Dr. Stephen Wolfram, for creating the Wolfram Programming Language.
+Thanks to Dirac and Ore, for their results utilized here.